lakkatv/lakka-website/content/articles/2017/06/20/lakka-21-rc2-published.md

   thumbnail: media/wetekcore.jpg
 ---

-Lakka 2.1 RC2 is available for testers.
+Lakka 2.1 RC2 is now available.

 You can download the builds from [http://le.builds.lakka.tv](http://le.builds.lakka.tv)